 The way Baby is learning to speak isn’t exactly like how an adult would learn a new language, but there are some similarities, and one of the big ones is that it’s a lot easier to memorize vocabulary than it is to understand sentence structure.
-Just like how, by the end of a year of studying French, you might be able to reel off a list of names of fruits, but have no idea how to ask a question you haven’t heard before, during the first few months after he says his first word, Baby might know a lot more names of objects in your home than he does of those little building-block words that native speakers use every day, like “and,” “the,” and “if.”
+Just like how, by the end of a year of studying French, you might be able to reel off a list of names of fruits, but have no idea how to ask a question you haven’t heard before, during the first few months after they say their first word, Baby might know a lot more names of objects in your home than they do of those little building-block words that native speakers use every day, like “and,” “the,” and “if.”

 Early stages of speech

 Every toddler’s language-learning journey has its own twists and turns, and no two look exactly alike, but most do pass a few common landmarks along the way.
 A few early stages of learning to speak include:

 - Naming: It only makes sense that names for objects are some of the earliest types of speech that start to make sense to most babies and toddlers.
 It’s very common for there to be a stretch of time when knowing the names for the things they already love, like “ball,” “dog,” or even “pie!” is the part of language that makes the most sense to them.
 Learning these names does help them learn the other parts of speech, since it helps them put the rest of a sentence in context.

 - Holophrastic speech: It’s not always obvious when naming shifts into holophrastic speech, since it’s still just made up of individual words, but holophrastic speech happens when toddlers have whole sentences full of ideas in their heads, but their language skills limit them to providing the highlights in one-word chunks.
 Little words like “bunny,” “nap,” and “no!” can all contain great big ideas, and toddlers count on expressions, tone, context, and a little psychic ability from their caregivers to fill in the rest of the message.